Code-Institute-Submissions/MS2-7/testing/testing.md

 ## User Story Testing

 - As a user, I want the opening page to look great and inspire me to press Start.
   - The football stadium and football in the heading immediatley grabs the attention of football fans.
 And the slow scrolling football stadium looks great on mobile and tablet, and the fixed image looks just as good on larger screens.
 The opening page is clear and uncluttered which encourages the user to press Start.
 - As a user, I want the rules of the game to be simple and clearly explained to me so that I can get straight to playing.
   - The rules are explained in three short sentances and displayed clearly in the middle of the home page just above the start button.
 - As a user, I want navigation and use to be simple and intuative.
   - Navigation is simple and intuative.
 - As a user, I want the questions to be challenging yet not too hard.
   - The questions are fairly simple to people with an interest in football, however they are harder than they first appear as some teams have recently changed leagues.
-The second set of questions are harder still as many of the crests do not include the teams name however most do include a clue to the teams country.
+The second set of questions are harder still as many of the crests do not include the team's name however most do include a clue to the teams country.
 - As a user, I want to be presented with my final score so that I can attempt to beat it or perhaps challenge a friend to beat it.
- - The game ends when either 3 lives are lost or all questions are answered.
-Either way, a results screen is displayed with the final score and a comment on how good that score is.
+  - The results screen displays the final score and a comment on how good that score is.
 A simple message of "Why not see if you can beat it?" followed by a Try Again button encourages repeat play.
 Alternatively, clicking the heading to go back to the homescreen will then display the Facebook share button, allowing to post the quiz game directly to Facebook.